 Get started

 Introduce the unit of study to students, explaining that they are going to learn about changes to education throughout Victoria’s history.
 The teacher will provide explicit teaching of historical information to establish a common framework of understanding.
-Background reading for teachers is available in the background reading section of this document, with more extensive information available on .
+Background reading for teachers is available in the background reading section of this document, with more extensive information available on FUSE.

 Explain to students that they are going to explore their personal, family and school history.
 Ask students to share what they think we might be talking about when we say the word ‘history’.
 Record students’ ideas and questions on an anchor chart or wonder wall.
 To accelerate the learning process and support the learning of students of diverse abilities, the teacher should answer some of these questions, and identify others as topics for potential inquiry.